sudeephb/charm-openstack-service-checks/README.md

     juju config openstack-service-checks rally-cron-schedule='*/20 * * * *'
     juju config openstack-service-checks skip-rally='nova,neutron'

-# Juju Resources
+## Juju Resources

-The rally/tempest tests are installed via snap.
-The charm supports juju resources for the required snaps, which can be handy in offline deployments.
+The rally/tempest tests are installed via the [fbctest](https://snapcraft.io/fcbtest) snap.
+The charm supports installing it from a juju resource, which can be handy in offline deployments.
+In this case you'll also have to install the snaps upon which `fcbtest` depends: `core18` and `snapd`.
 Prefetch the snaps:

-    snap download core
+    snap download fcbtest
     snap download core18
-    snap download fcbtest
+    snap download snapd

-Provide the snap files as resources to the application:
+Provide the snaps files' as resources to the application:

     juju deploy cs:~canonical-bootstack/openstack-service-checks \
-    --resource core=core_7917.snap \
+    --resource fcbtest=$(find -name 'fcbtest_*.snap') \
-    --resource core18=core18_1223.snap \
+    --resource core18=$(find -name 'core18_*.snap') \
-    --resource fcbtest=fcbtest_7.snap
+    --resource snapd=$(find -name 'snapd_*.snap')

 # Contact information